Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 - Pick OU: Over (149.5)

-Duke's record against the spread so far this season is 2-3-0, and Arkansas' is 1-5-0.
-A total of three out of the Blue Devils' games this season have hit the over, and five of the Razorbacks' games have gone over.
+Duke has gone 2-3-0 against the spread, while Arkansas' ATS record this season is 1-5-0.
+The Blue Devils are 3-2-0 and the Razorbacks are 5-1-0 in terms of hitting the over.
 The two teams average 164.7 points per game, 15.2 more points than this matchup's total.

 Sportsbook Promo Codes